Phyllis Soderstrum - Obituary

-Story City - Phyllis L. Soderstrum, 100, of Story City died September 24, 2020 at Bethany Life Communities in Story City.
+Ames - Phyllis L. Soderstrum, 100, of Ames died September 24, 2020 at Bethany Life Communities in Story City.
 Graveside services will be Monday at the Bethlehem Church Cemetery in Slater.

 Phyllis is survived by her son, Dennis (Karen) Soderstrum of Story City; her daughter, Dianne (Gary) Hermann of Urbandale; seven grandchildren; 19 great grandchildren; 8 great-great grandchildren; a brother, John (Janice) Walker of Slater and two sisters, Norma Jean Lem of Ames and Ruth Roberts of Urbandale.